lovell/detect-libc/README.md

 * `version` is a String representing the system libc version number.
 * `isNonGlibcLinux` is a Boolean representing whether the system is a non-glibc Linux, e.g. Alpine.

+This feature will always return `false` for `isNonGlibcLinux` on versions of Node prior to v0.12 as `spawnSync` is unavailable.

 ### detect-libc command line tool

 When run on a Linux system with a non-glibc libc,